Pathways Champions Group

 - They want to share that knowledge

-What a Pathways Champion is NOT is an “expert” on Pathways – with the New Zealand launch in late 2017, there are no “experts” yet – we are all learning.
+What a Pathways Champion is NOT is an “expert” on Pathways – with the program only fully active from July 2020, there are very few “experts” as yet – we are all learning.
 Pathways Champions are committed to helping you find answers, and learning themselves as they do.

 Ultimately, the vision for the programme is that every Toastmaster will have access to one or more Pathways Champions.
 A question asked of any Champion is asked of all – not everyone has all the answers.
 For the current list of Champions, please visit the Champions page.